HexHive/BLURtooth/index.md

 standard will contain guidelines to mitigate the BLUR attacks (e.g., disable key overwrites in certain circumstances as proposed in our countermeasures), but such guidelines are not (yet) public and we cannot comment on them.
-The Bluetooth SIG provides a [public statement on the BLUR attacks](https://www.bluetooth.com/learn-about-bluetooth/bluetooth-technology/bluetooth-security/blurtooth/).
+The Bluetooth SIG provides a [public statement about BLURtooth and the BLUR attacks](https://www.bluetooth.com/learn-about-bluetooth/bluetooth-technology/bluetooth-security/blurtooth/).